sanjayrushee/sanjayrushee/README.md

 # 💫 About Me:
-I am a passionate Full Stack Developer and MERN stack developer focused on building dynamic and responsive web applications<br>
+I am a passionate Full Stack Developer, MERN stack developer, and Python developer focused on building dynamic and responsive web applications.<br>

 ## 🌐 Socials: